charsleyj/public-examples/README.md

 # University Public Examples
  Most of my university coursework are within private repositories.
 However, I have placed examples of my work within this repository for public review.

+## CSC8498 - Project and Dissertation for MCOMP

+Final project of my degree.
+During this, I investigated different ways of visualising 4D scenes in real time.
+This used **C++** and **OpenGL**.
+To see a video of the results, you can visit [my portfolio](https://charsleyj.github.io/4DVisualisation.html).

+- **csVertex.glsl, csGeometry.glsl, csFragment.glsl:** Vertex, geometry and fragment shaders for rendering a 3D cross-section of a 4D object.
+This involved calculating new vertices for the intersection with the 3D plane w=0.
+- **wireVertex, wireFragment.glsl:** Vertex and Fragment shaders for rendering a wireframe projection of the 4D object.
+This takes in a 5x5 projection matrix for projecting the points into 3D space.

 ## CSC8503 - Advanced Game Technologies

 My third coursework for my final year.
 A simple **C++** game where you control a goose, stealing items and taking them back to your island.
 We were tasked with adding physics, collision detection, AI and Networking to the game.
 To see a video of the project, you can visit [my portfolio](https://charsleyj.github.io/UnoriginalGooseGame.html).